 This chocolate cookie completes the trio of crispy cookies made with almond butter and cooked flour.
-What I liked about these is they taste great with crunchy add-ins such as Heath bars and M&Ms. I especially liked the Heath bar add-in because the crunchy toffee worked well with the texture of the cookie.
+What I like about these is they taste great with crunchy add-ins such as Heath bars and M&Ms. I especially liked the Heath bar add-in because the crunchy toffee worked well with the texture of the cookie.
 Unfortunately, I liked the Heath Bar cookie so much I ate it and there’s no photo.
 This one will have to do.

 Hershey’s cinnamon chips were also a good addition.